Research Subject Enrollment

 As of January 1, 2014 researchers and research staff will need to complete a registration form for any The University of Vermont Medical Center patients executing a new consent form to participate in a research study.
 Completed forms must be sent to the UVM Medical Center Registration.
 Registration staff will enter this information into GE, which will then transfer to the patient’s record in PRISM.
 Active research participants currently enrolled in clinical research need to be registered through this process no later than January 1, 2015.
 Research participants who are not registered The University of Vermont Medical Center patients, or when the research subject’s only participation is through online, web-based, or phone surveys, as well as in person interviews or paper questionnaires do not need to be registered.

-Please note that, at this time, research study titles will not be visible in the electronic medical.
+Please note that, at this time, research study titles will not be visible in the electronic medical record.
 However, we are actively working with the IRB to include additional study information in the EMR in the future as a patient safety measure.

 Why are we doing this?